kickinbahk/personal-goals/README.md

 4. Just Build Websites
 5. React

-# April 11, 2016
+# April 18, 2016

-### This Week's Focus: Catch up on Loose Ends & Get Married ✨ 🎉 ✨
+### This Week's Focus: Catch up on Loose Ends & Honeymoon  🎉 🌊☀️

 ## Things I will do this Week:
 - [ ] HeadFirst Javascript - Chapter 8: Building an App
 - [ ] Work with [Mocha](https://mochajs.org/)
 - [ ] Record 3rd Podcast Episode
-- [x] Publish Episode 2 of Mostly Node

 ## Things I will do in the Future:
 - [ ] Blog Post -